NetApp-openstack-dev/openstack-docs/source/cinder/configuration/cinder_config_files/section_rhosp17_director_ontap_configuration.rst

 .. warning::

   RHOSP17 is based on OpenStack Wallaby release.
 Features and Configuration Options included after Wallaby release are not available in RHOSP17.
-RHOSP17.1 has additional backport fixes from upstream.
+The release RHOSP17.1 has additional backport fixes from upstream.

 Most THT Configuration Parameters correspond to a Cinder Configuration Option.